What Is Website Maintenance?

 How Maintaining a Website Can Benefit Your Online Presence?

-Aside from the importance of providing a good user experience, having a well-maintained website ultimately benefits your website’s SEO.
+Aside from providing a good UX, having a well-maintained website ultimately benefits your website’s SEO.

 Maintaining your site also helps avoid potential issues with Google and other search engines.